-As of December 31, 2015 and 2014, accumulated other comprehensive loss consists entirely of foreign currency translation adjustments.
-For the years ended December 31, 2015 and 2014, the Company recorded foreign currency translation losses of \$67.8 million and \$87.7 million, respectively.
-The Company recorded a foreign currency translation gain of \$0.8 million for the year ended December 31, 2013.
-During 2015 and 2013, the Company reclassified \$0.8 million and \$0.3 million of foreign currency translation into the Consolidated Statements of Income.
-There were no reclassifications of foreign currency translation into the Consolidated Statements of Income for the year ending December 31, 2014.
+As of December 31, 2016 and 2015, accumulated other comprehensive loss consists entirely of foreign currency translation adjustments.
+For the years ended December 31, 2016, 2015 and 2014, the Company recorded foreign currency translation losses of \$45.2 million, \$67.8 million and \$87.7 million, respectively.
+There were no reclassifications of foreign currency translation into the Consolidated Statements of Income for the years ending December 31, 2016 and 2014.
+During 2015, the Company reclassified \$0.8 million of foreign currency translation into the Consolidated Statements of Income.